 Worksite Testing Programs

-As worksites face a surge of Coronavirus cases, many are turning to large-scale, onsite testing programs to try and prevent the spread of the virus.
+As worksites face a surge of Coronavirus cases, many are turning to large-scale, onsite testing and vaccination programs to try and prevent the spread of the virus.
 The planning and administration of an employer-based testing program requires specialized expertise that Healthcare IT Leaders can provide.
 We offer PCR and Antigen testing and can manage the logistics, testing and reporting required for safety and regulatory compliance.
 If you have questions about testing protocols, pricing, or any other aspect of a worksite testing program, contact us today.